Image size 1600x900. Swimmer practicing relaxed breathing in a lap pool.

 Beginner Breathing Swim Workout (900 yards)

-A 900 yard beginner swim workout that builds a relaxed breathing rhythm with short repeats.
+A 900-yard beginner breathing swim workout that improves breath control and introduces bilateral breathing with short repeats.

 900 yards30 minBeginnerFitnessfreestyle